 Credit some of that international freight volume to the rapid production and movement of Personal Protective Equipment (PPE) in response to a global health crisis.
 At the same time, retail supply chains have been irreversibly impacted by the functional success of e-commerce.
 Until some of the demand cycles in both realms stabilize, predicting ocean shipping rates will be a challenge.

-More importantly, the three major shipping alliances response to COVID-19 demands the attention of organizations that rely on global commerce.
+More importantly, the three major shipping alliances response to COVID-19 demands the attention of organizations that rely on global commerce and e-commerce logistics.
 Vessel operators have shown remarkable discipline by matching supply to demand volatility.

 During the first half of the year, the three alliances (2M, Ocean Alliance and THE Alliance) constricted supply by canceling dozens of scheduled voyages with the intent to remove excess capacity.
 However the net effect was scarcity of space, i.e. rates were increased monthly or bi-weekly and started to build.
 Representing 21 ocean vessel operators and roughly 10 million 20-foot equivalent units (TEU), these alliances have maintained rate discipline as the retail supply chain began to open in July in August.